pixelsdb/pixels/README.md

 If you want to develop Pixels in Intellij, open `SRC_BASE/pixels` as a maven project.
-When the project is fully indexed and the dependencies are successfully downloaded, add a `PIXELS_HOME` environment variable in *Run -> Edit Configurations -> Edit configuration templates*, point it to a directory that you want to put the pixels configuration file and the runtime logs.
+When the project is fully indexed and the dependencies are successfully downloaded, add a `PIXELS_HOME` environment variable in *Run -> Edit Configurations -> Edit configuration templates*, point it to your Pixels home that contains the configuration file (i.e., `pixels.properties`) and stores the runtime logs.

 Now, in Intellij, you can build Pixels using the maven plugin, run and debug unit tests, and debug Pixels by setting up a *Remote JVM Debug*.